Unit-X/srt_to_udp_server/README.md

 reorder_distance=4
 //The tag key is optional and puts the config into MPSRTTS mode tag = 8
-//This is a configuration for server worker 2..
-This will put the server into MPEG-TS mode since no key is defined
 //a MPSRTTS configuration can be attached a flow.
-The flow must be entered after the configuration block in this file [flow1] bind_to=config1 out_port=8102
+The flow must be entered after the configuration block
+//The flow configures what to bind to.
+What tag should be served and the output if and port [flow1] bind_to=config1 out_port=8102